bparanj/crystal/electronics/components/battery.md

 - \( V \) = Battery Voltage
 - \( R \) = Load Resistance (in Ohms)

-However, if you want to know the maximum current a battery can typically supply, here's a general guide for each type:
+if you want to know the maximum current a battery can typically supply, here's a general guide for each type:

 1. 1.5V (AA/AAA/C/D):
    - Capacity varies, around 2000-3000 mAh for AA.